Section 8 Participant Obligations

-- The NCH must approve the composition of the assisted family residing in the unit.
-The family must inform the NCH within 10 business days of the birth, adoption or court-awarded custody of a child.
+- The NCHA must approve the composition of the assisted family residing in the unit.
+The family must inform the NCHA within 10 business days of the birth, adoption, or court-awarded custody of a child.
 The family must request approval from the NCH to add any other family member as an occupant of the unit.
 No other person (i.e., no one but members of the assisted family) may reside in the unit (except for a foster child/foster adult or live-in aide as provided in paragraph (4) of this Section).

-- The family must notify the NCH within 10 business days if any family member no longer resides in the unit.
+- The family must notify the NCHA within 10 business days if any family member no longer resides in the unit.

-- If the NCH has given approval, a foster child/foster adult or a live-in aide may reside in the unit.
-The NCH has the discretion to adopt reasonable policies concerning residence by a foster child/foster adult or a live-in aide and defining when the NCH consent may be given or denied.
+- If the NCHA has given approval, a foster child/foster adult or a live-in aide may reside in the unit.
+The NCHA has the discretion to adopt reasonable policies concerning residence by a foster child/foster adult or a live-in aide and defining when the NCHA consent may be given or denied.

-- Members of the household may engage in legal profit making activities in the unit, but only if such activities are incidental to primary use of the unit for residence by members of the family.
-Any business uses of the unit must comply with the lease, zoning requirements, and the affected household member must obtain all appropriate licenses.
+- Members of the household may engage in legal profit-making activities in the unit, but only if such activities are incidental to the primary use of the unit for residence by members of the family.
+Any business uses of the unit must comply with the lease and zoning requirements and the affected household member must obtain all appropriate licenses.

 - The family must not sublease or let the unit.